-Microsoft’s Windows 11 operating system allows you to launch up to four or six windows at the same time by dividing the screen.
+Microsoft’s Windows 11 operating system allows you to simultaneously launch four to six windows by dividing the screen.
 But several users reported that the split screen is not working in Windows 11.

-What can I do if the split screen isn’t working in Windows 11?
+Why is the split screen not working on Windows 11?

 1. Enable Snap windows

-- Press the Windows key + I to open the Settings app, then go to System and look for Multi-tasking.
+- Press Windows + I to open the Settings app, go to System, and click on Multi-tasking.

-- Once you’re inside the Multi tasking window, switch the toggle button to enable the Snap Windows option and click on it to see a drop-down menu with all the detailed spplitting scenarios.
+- Now, switch the toggle button to enable the Snap Windows option and click on it to see a drop-down menu with all the detailed splitting scenarios.

-The feature should have been enabled by default once you installed Windows 11 on your computer, however, due to certain bugs or personal errors, the option ends up being disabled.
-Once you enable it, you can retry splitting your screen.
+The feature should have been enabled by default once you installed Windows 11 on your computer.
+However, due to specific bugs or personal errors, the option ends up being disabled.
+Once you enable it, verify whether Windows 11 split screen is still not working.

-- Press Ctrl + Shift + Esc to open the Task Manager window opens, go to the Details tab and locate the explorer.exe task.
-Once you found it, right-click on it and choose End Task.
+- Press Ctrl + Shift + Esc to open the Task Manager, go to the Details tab, and locate the explorer.exe task.
+Once you have found it, right-click on it and choose End Task.

 - Now go to File and choose Run new task.